HippoCampusRobotics/HippoCampusRobotics.github.io/_pages/index.md

 header:
   image: HippoC_Foto.jpg
 ---
-<h1>HippoCampus - Autonomous Underwater Exploration</h1>
+<h1>HippoCampus - Micro Underwater Robot</h1>
 {: .text-center}

 <div style="margin-left:10%; margin-right:10%; text-align: center">
-  HippoCampus is a micro autonomous underwater vehicle that is partially manufactured with a 3D printer.
-It is a development platform for underwater exploration.
-Due to the small frame size HippoCampus can be used in waters as well as in industrial container to measure environmental factors, e.g. ph-value.
+HippoCampus is a micro underwater robotic plattform.
+It is intended for autonomous environmental exploration and monitoring.
+Due to its small size HippoCampus can be deployed out-doors (e.g. lakes), but also in industrial tanks.
 </div>